Skip to main content

 • Display detailed information about a product before adding it to the cart or choosing to purchase.
 This includes product information (product name, product images, rating, view count, address, phone number, product description) and additional required information that the user needs to provide (amount, delivery method, recipient information, sender information, message, delivery date) before deciding to select the product and proceed to the next step.

-• Supports Web Component for embedding in non-React pages.
+• Supports embedding as a Web Component in non-React environments.

-• Written in TypeScript, built with tsup + Tailwind CSS.
+• Written in TypeScript, styled with Tailwind CSS (via PostCSS pipeline).

 Requirements